benjaminsampica/benjaminsampicaStatic/content/post/specification/index.md

 `ToExpression()` returns an `Expression` which is of our entity type and promises to return a `bool`.
 It is incredibly powerful when combined with LINQ as I'll demonstrate later.

 `IsSatisfiedBy(T entity)` returns a `bool` outright and can also be used in LINQ _or_ to evaluate a single entity.
-It is chaining off of our `ToExpression()` method, compiling it, and then passing in the entity to the expression to determine whether it satisfies the expression.
+It is chaining off of our `ToExpression()` method, compiling it, and then passing in the entity to the expression to determine whether the entity satisfies the expression.

 Here's my `Player` entity from the Yahoo Fantasy Sports API which we will apply a specification for.